 The SOB segment is directly upper-adjacent to the 845 MHz boundary with the base-receive segment of 850 MHz spectrum licensed services.
 In order to avoid interference to these services, SOB links should not normally be assigned frequencies within 400 kHz of the upper frequency edge of registered spectrum-licensed services operating within the SOB coordination area.

-Out-of-band protection for STLs operating in bands adjacent to a spectrum licensed band is set out in the ‘Radiocommunications Advisory Guidelines (Managing Interference from Spectrum Licensed Transmitters - 800 MHz Band) 2012’.
+Out-of-band protection for fixed service receivers operating in bands adjacent to a spectrum licensed band is set out in the ‘Radiocommunications Advisory Guidelines (Managing Interference from Spectrum Licensed Transmitters – 850/900 MHz Bands) 2021’.
 A copy of this guideline is available from the Federal Register of Legislation website.
-As detailed in the guideline, SOB links operate on a no protection basis, although some protection may be afforded fortuitously through the protection of STLs.
+As detailed in the guideline, SOB links operate on a no protection basis, although some protection may be afforded fortuitously through the protection of fixed link receivers.

 Special conditions